The Open Science Monitor of the University of Strasbourg

 This monitor is derived from the French Open Science Monitor (OSM), published since 2019 by the Ministry of Higher Education, Research and Innovation.
 It measures the evolution of open access to publications in France or in an institution.

-The present Unistra monitor benefits from the evolutions brought by the version 3 of the national OSM officially released on March 13, 2023.
+The present Unistra monitor benefits from the evolutions brought by the version 3 of the national OSM released in March 2023.

 The contributions of this new version are the following :